Jen Rose Smith (she/her)

 Biography

-Jen Rose Smith is a dAXunhyuu (Eyak, Alaska Native) geographer interested in the intersections of coloniality, race, and indigeneity as read through aesthetic and literary contributions, archival evidences, and experiential embodied knowledges.
+Jen Rose Smith is a dAXunhyuu/Eyak geographer interested in the intersections of coloniality, race, and indigeneity as read through aesthetic and literary contributions, archival evidences, and experiential embodied knowledges especially in Alaska and the Arctic more broadly.
+She teaches courses in Indigenous literature and environmental humanities, Indigenous geographies, and Indigenous studies methods.
 She received her Ph.D. from UC Berkeley in Comparative Ethnic Studies, her Master's Degree from the same department, and holds a BA in English Literature and the Environment from the University of Alaska, Southeast.
-She has published in Environment and Planning D: Society and Space, Transactions of the Institute of British Geographers, and The Geographical Journal.
-Her first book Ice Geographies: The Colonial Politics of Race and Indigeneity in the Arctic was released by Duke University Press in May 2025.
-If the book is unavailable from DUP, please try here

 Share